tm-3/rnutils/README.md

 This is intended for use with vscode, but most features should be editor independent.
 Setting up debugging will not work with any other editor.

+Since I use typescript extensively, I have not included any options for generating files in JavaScript.
+If I get enough interest I'll add some options for use with JS as well.
+PR's are welcome.

 ## Installation ##

 ```bash